Paulie-Waulie/AzureDashform/README.md

 A simple application to do the leg work of creating an Azure dashboard ARM template and parameterising obvious values such as the subscription Id, the Application Insight Resource Group, the dashboard name etc.

-This allows the same custom Azure Dashboards to be deployed through a pipeline, with the parts that chnage per environment to be parameterised.
+This allows the same custom Azure Dashboards to be deployed through a pipeline, with the parts that change per environment to be parameterised.

 The tool can operate in two ways, it can generate a complete template to be used on it's own or a it will create a partial template which can be added to an existing ARM template.

 If creating a complete template, the tool will also add the required metadata and the parameters object at the top of the template, remove the Id property from the bottom of the template.
-A seperate parameters JSON file will also be created which can be used to provide values which are parameterised between environments.
+A separate parameters JSON file will also be created which can be used to provide values which are parameterised between environments.
 The token format used by default is the one used by Octopus Deploy.
 A choice of token formats will be added in the future.

 It is assumed that all referenced resources used by Application Insights reside in the same Azure Resource Group as the Application Insights resource.
-When creating a complete template, the template could be used to create the dashbaord in the same resource group as the Application Insights resource, but it could also be used to create a dashboard in a different resource group.
+When creating a complete template, the template could be used to create the dashboard in the same resource group as the Application Insights resource, but it could also be used to create a dashboard in a different resource group.
 Therefore, when creating a complete resource template, the tool by default assumes that the resource group name and subscription Id will be provided as parameters.

 When creating a partial template, the tool assumes that all resources will be provisioned as part of the same template and variables will be used to name the resources (most likely using conventions).
 The variables names are best guess, if they do not match the existing variables name then a simple Find & Replace should solve the problem.
 The resource group and subscription Id will be looked up using the template resource functions of an ARM template so are not required as parameters or variables.